BBlueCoder/SOWIT_Test/README.md

 A simple app that allows users to draw polygons on Google Maps and save them to local storage.

+Check the release page to download a release apk.

 ## Tech Stack and Android APIs used

 * Kotlin